Location & Directions

-Rain showers early with some sunshine later in the day.
-High around 70F.
-Winds NNE at 5 to 10 mph.
+Showers in the morning, then cloudy in the afternoon.
+High 46F.
+Winds S at 5 to 10 mph.
 Chance of rain 40%.

 The GPX file below offers the tracks for getting from exit 131 to the parking location as well as track from there past Dutchman Arch and along the Devil’s Racetrack.
 The trail continues further at the bottom, but the person familiar with the area said that the rest of it isn’t much of interest for mountain bikers.